 So, are we getting better or are we getting worse?
 My own thoughts about other people have changed over the last few years.
 This is because over the years I have come to realize how much the Lord truly loves me.
 He loves me more than I love myself.
 But the more I see his love for me the more I love myself and those around me.

 The more acceptance I feel from the Lord, the more accepting of others I become.
 This is because He accepts me right where I am, before anything changes, if ever.
 He simply loves me.
 I believe the Lord feels the same way about all people, and that’s another reason my feelings about the people around me are changing for the better.

 Some people are aware of God’s love and they allow it to affect them in positive ways as it should.
 Some of those people aren’t even “Christians.”
 Most of them are labeled as liberals because they care about the welfare of all people.
 Well then, I guess I am a liberal as well.
 I’m still changing.

 Our peaceful marches and demonstrations are effective, even when they happen in Russia or Iran or North Korea, or some other place we consider horrible.
-It may cause us to be attacked, ridiculed, treated even worse, but, because of the death and resurrection of Jesus and the change it caused in all men and women it will eventually cause a change to happen.
+It may cause us to be attacked, ridiculed, treated even worse, but, the result will change, in one way or another.
+Because of the death and resurrection of Jesus and the change it has caused in all men and women, change will eventually come.

 There may be war.
 But it will cause people to change because no one really wants war.
 Those who do want war will eventually be drowned out and overruled.
 Deep down I believe we all want good things for all people.